 Good thing I was 62 with diminished strength but in good condition (think: cutting firewood) and that the roof of his car absorbed most of the shock to his neck — possibly keeping it from snapping.
 I couldn’t drop a man like that now, at age 75.
 But I have a backup plan, which requires just an index finger.

 Before you think I’m boasting or glorifying “violence” to solve a problem, It didn’t exactly end up going smoothly for me post-incident.
 Cheri was visiting family in Palm Springs at the time of my vindictive deed, 709.3 miles away.
 So she was in no position to be too pissed, but she was none too happy either.

 The miscreant’s missus told the deputy and the judge I beat her up too.
 Should not have done this in her presence, two witnesses.
 It seems I played right into their hands; they wanted me to do something like that, so they could (and did press charges for assault & battery and sued me for pain and suffering).

 A small consolation.
 This was a guy who deserved an ass-whupping,’ and it felt good for me, a social security recipient, to impose some street justice.

-I got off easy — if you don’t take into account two lawyers and the $10,000 in legal fees to make this go away — without any jail time.
+I got off easy — if you don’t take into account two lawyers and $10,000 in legal fees to make it go away — without any jail time.
 Is there a silver lining?
-Haven’t seen them since court, at the lot, or anywhere else.
+I haven’t seen them since court, at the lot, or anywhere else.
 The lot he would sell for a huge profit or live on is in foreclosure, with delinquent taxes.
 Update: it has been foreclosed.
 Ha, Ha.